Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Results

 \subsection{Taxonomy Validation (RQ2)}

 To validate the proposed taxonomy of faults in MCP servers, we conduct a survey among MCP practitioners.
-In total, 41 valid responses has been collected.
+In total, 41 valid responses were collected.
 The participants’ roles included developers (46.51\%), researchers (13.95\%; e.g., postgraduate students, professors, and research associates), development team managers (18.60\%), software engineers (16.28\%), and data scientists (4.65\%).
 Regarding implementation technologies, participants reported that Python (42.47\%), TypeScript (23.29\%), and JavaScript (9.59\%) are the most commonly used programming languages for developing MCP servers.
+We interpret the survey as complementary evidence to the GitHub issue analysis: the issue corpus captures faults that become public development issues, whereas the survey captures practitioners' direct exposure to the taxonomy categories and their perceived severity and remediation effort.